awslabs/aws-c-s3/tests/test_helper/README.md

 ## Bucket Name

-You can specific the bucket name to create via args to pass to the script or environment variable.
-If non of those set, the `init` action will create a random bucket name, and you need to set `BUCKET_NAME` environment variable to the printed out bucket name before running the test.
+You can specify the bucket name to be created either by passing argument to the script or by setting an environment variable.
+If neither of these options is chosen, the `init` action will create a random bucket name.
+In this case, you will need to set the `BUCKET_NAME` environment variable to the printed-out bucket name before running the test.

 ## Notes